leeper/statapkg/index.md

+---
+layout: default
+title: Installing Stata Packages from GitHub Pages
+---

-# Installing Stata Packages from GitHub
+# Installing Stata Packages from GitHub Pages

 This site contains a Stata package directory with two Stata programs: `helloworld` and `goodbyeworld`.